BenLBoardman/BARDS/README.md

 - simple bfs algorithm - console messages - COMPLETE
 - processor - add an index value to maps by default - COMPLETE
 - data - get other state shapefiles - IN PROGRESS
-- processor - more dataset support - NOT STARTED
+- processor - more dataset support - IN PROGRESS

-### Priorities after Open-Source
+- Command line option to request multiple state data at once - NOT STARTED
+- data enhancements - store each district as a dataframe - NOT STARTED
+- utility algorirgms - determine if a district is contiguous - NOT STARTED
+- utility algorithms - determine if a district has "holes" - NOT STARTED
+- utility algorithms - calculate bias of a set of districts by various metrics - NOT STARTED

+## Planned Algorithms
+As the first developer, there are more algorithms I plan to add as well.
+These include (but may not be limited to) the following:
-- NEW ALGORITHM - contiguous simple bfs (BFS with extra code to improve contiguity)
+- contiguous simple bfs (BFS with extra code to improve contiguity)
-- NEW ALGORITHM - multiple bfs (BFS from multiple starting points)
+- multiple bfs (BFS from multiple starting points)
-- Command line option to request multiple state data at once

 ## Adding an algorithm
 In order to make use of the included utility function, a new algorithm file should contain a class with the following properties: